 - This is where problems get even worse: – a queue of 70 trucks on the A1 would be over 1km long – the running cost for a HGV is £1 per minute

 - The delivery window for perishable goods to Distribution Centres is 45 minutes“

 Many farmers might go out of business if SPS checks became normal on 1 November.
 Similarly, as Tory leadership candidate Jeremy Hunt admitted on Sunday, a No-Deal Brexit would risk bankrupting many businesses across the UK, as they lose the ability to trade freely with the 27 countries in the EU.

 A No-Deal Brexit is becoming more and more likely on 31 October.
 As the rhetoric over No Deal ramps up, so does the necessity of trying to understand how you might mitigate this risk for your business.

-If you haven’t already so, download the Ready for Brexit checklist, use our Brexsure audit tool to check how ready your supply chain is for Brexit and finally make use of our No-Deal Brexit survival planner.
+If you haven’t already so, download the Ready for Brexit checklist, use our Brexsure Brexit audit tool to check how ready your supply chain is for Brexit and finally make use of our No-Deal Brexit action planner.
 These tools are designed to ensure that your business is as ready as can be to successfully navigate Brexit.